pingcap/tidb/docs/design/2019-04-11-indexmerge.md

 # Proposal: scan a table using IndexMerge
 - Author(s) : WHU
-- Last updated : April 11
+- Last updated : May 10
 - Discussion at :